 Books About the Death of a Friend

-- Angels in Pink: Holly's Story by Lurlene Mcdaniel youths older than 12.
-This novel is about a group of girls (The Pink Angels) deal with the tragedy of losing someone close to them through a random crime.
+- Angels in Pink: Holly's Story by Lurlene Mcdaniel is best for those older than 12.
+This novel is about a group of girls (The Pink Angels) who deal with the tragedy of losing someone close to them through a random crime.

-- Josh: Coming to Terms with the Death of a Friend by Stephanie Jeffs looks at the sadness and pain after a loss and what happens to the body after death.
+- Josh: Coming to Terms with the Death of a Friend by Stephanie Jeffs explores the sadness and pain that may come after a loss and what happens to the body after death.

 Books Dealing with the Loss of a Pet

-There are also many children's books available that help young ones understand the death of a pet:
+Losing a pet can be heartbreaking for a child.
+There are many children's books available that help young ones understand the death of a pet.

-- When a Pet Dies by Fred Rogers for children ages 4-8.
+- When a Pet Dies by Fred Rogers for children ages four through eight.
 Through this book, the infamous Mr. Rogers helps children understand the loss of a family pet.
 It helps them explore their feelings of sadness and loneliness.

-- The Tenth Good Thing About Barney by Judith Viorst for children older than 4 years old.
+- The Tenth Good Thing About Barney by Judith Viorst is written for children ages four and older.
 In helping to deal with the death of his cat, the boy in this book makes a list of the 10 things he liked about him.

-- No Dogs Allowed! by Bill Wallace is for children 9-12.
-This book helps a young girls understand the death of a pet horse through learning to love a new pet dog.
+- No Dogs Allowed! by Bill Wallace is written for children ages nine through 12.
+This book helps a young girl process the death of a pet horse through learning to love a new pet dog.

-- Remembering Ruby: For Families Living Beyond the Loss of a Pet by Melisa Wells for young teens.
-This book is about a young boy and his family after the illness and death of their pet dog, Ruby.
+- Remembering Ruby: For Families Living Beyond the Loss of a Pet by Melisa Wells was written for young teens.
+This book is about a young boy and his family learning to cope after the illness and death of their pet dog, Ruby.